 The long-term CQR requirement applies to every radiographer who received their license on or after January 1st, 2011.
 It is required every 10 years, but you have 3 years to complete it.

 This requirement keeps professionals accountable for providing the highest-quality care and improving their skills while helping them remain competitive.
 Meeting it involves a multi-step process.

 Update your professional profile to include which procedures you perform and how often.
 Complete an SSA or Structured Self-Assessment under the supervision of a proctor to gauge your skills.
-Complete the necessary ARRT-approved continuing education.
+Complete the necessary approved for ARRT® continuing education.

 These first two steps are preliminary and should take you no more than a few hours.
 The rest of the process is not very different from meeting the continuing education biennium requirement.

 ARRT® audits professionals to ensure they continue to meet requirements.
 If this happens to you, provide proof that you’ve met all ARRT® requirements and completed the necessary continuing education.

 The MQSA or Mammography Quality Standards Act was passed in 1992.